circuits/circuits/docs/source/tutorial.rst

 Components
 ----------

-What makes circuits unique in it's own way is it's **Component Architecture**.
+What makes circuits unique in its own way is its **Component Architecture**.
 The "circuits way" (tm) is to create components that represent different functional parts of your system or application.
 One of the key concepts is to create more complex components from simpler components.
 This is a bit